The Short Answer

 They Help Manage Weight

-They Give You Freedom
+They Give You Real Flexibility

-When Automatic Pet Feeders Fall Short
+Where Do Automatic Pet Feeders Fall Short?

-Wet Food Is Still Tricky
+Wet Food Is Still Genuinely Tricky

-Smart Pets Will Outsmart Basic Feeders
+Clever Pets Will Outsmart Basic Feeders

 Power and WiFi Failures Happen